31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 Blankets and throws are a must in any hygge home.
 Snuggling under the covers on the couch, in your favorite chair, or bed is one of life’s greatest pleasures when there’s a chill in the air.

 Make sure you have throws and blankets that give you that cozy vibe.
+A chunky knit blanket is the ultimate element of coziness.

 One of my dogs Grayson, has claimed her favorite warm blanket as the one that my sister gave me.
 I call it “Grayson’s thunder blanket” because whenever there’s any thunder – she dives under it for safety.